Have a question?

 In the United States, NAHCA, or the North American Hindu Chaplains Association, supports volunteer and professional spiritual care providers who are informed by Hindu teachings and practices.
 NAHCA and Chinmaya Mission West work together to support and further the field of Hindu Chaplaincy in the US.

 Yes!
-If you have questions and/or would like to schedule a meeting, please feel free to contact CIF’s Spiritual Care Programme Director, Smt.
+If you have questions, please feel free to contact CIF’s Spiritual Care Programme Director, Smt.
 Vilasini Balakrishnan, at spiritualcare@chinfo.org